rollmug/directus-mysql-template/README.md

 `docker compose up mysql -d`

-Wait 20-30 seconds, then type:
+Wait 20-30 seconds (for MySQL to boot), then type:

 `docker compose up -d`

-You can access URLS from here:
+You can access the URLS from here:

 Directus CMS: http://localhost:8055
 GraphQL Playground: http://localhost:4000/graphql